LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 - Supports
 [subscriptions](https://oliver-zehentleitner.github.io/unicorn-binance-websocket-api/unicorn_binance_websocket_api.html#unicorn_binance_websocket_api.unicorn_binance_websocket_api_manager.BinanceWebSocketApiManager.subscribe_to_stream)/[unsubscribe](https://oliver-zehentleitner.github.io/unicorn-binance-websocket-api/unicorn_binance_websocket_api.html#unicorn_binance_websocket_api.unicorn_binance_websocket_api_manager.BinanceWebSocketApiManager.unsubscribe_from_stream)
 on all exchanges!
 (Maximum 1024 subscriptions per stream!)
+- [UNICORN Binance WebSocket API](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api) respects Binance's API guidelines and protects you from reconnects and a ban.
 - Support for multiple private `!userData` streams with different `api_key` and `api_secret`.
 - If you can not store your data in cause of a temporary technical issue, you can kick back the data to the `stream_buffer` which stores the receives in the RAM till you are able to process the data in the normal way again.